-Linux Kernel shipped with latest (7.7) and previous versions of CentOS / RHEL 7 is affected by a cgroups memory leak bug.
+Linux kernels shipped with CentOS/RHEL 7 and earlier are affected by a cgroups memory leak bug.
+This bug was fixed in kernel 3.10.0-1062.4.1.
+Use this kernel version or later.

-Kernel must be at least in version 3.10.0-1062.4.1 for this bug to be fixed.

 The version can be retrieved using: